Phase Retrieval Using Conditional Generative Adversarial Networks: Experiments: Fourier Phase Retrieval

-\paragraph{DPR:} As generative model $G$ for the generative prior approach we used a Variational autoencoder (VAE) \cite{vae} similar to the one proposed by Hand et al. \cite{generative_prior}, but we had more success with a higher dimension of ${128}$ for of the latent space $z$ in the Fourier measurement case.
+As generative model $G$ for the generative prior approach we used a Variational Autoencoder (VAE) \cite{vae} similar to the one proposed by Hand et al. \cite{generative_prior}, but we had more success with a higher dimension of ${128}$ for of the latent space $z$ in the Fourier measurement case.
 Therefore, our decoder network got the size of $128 - 500 - 500 - 784$ (with the encoder vice versa).
-While this choice of model size resulted in 10 times fewer learnable parameters than the comparable E2E and PRCGAN approaches, we did not observe any improvement in performance when using a larger model.
-For larger models, the results even got worse slightly.\\
+While this choice of model size resulted in 10 times fewer learnable parameters than for the comparable E2E and PRCGAN approaches, we did not observe any improvement in performance when using a larger model or using a GAN instead of VAE.
 After training the VAE, we performed the optimization steps as described in Section \ref{sec:generative-prior} for a random initialization $z \sim \mathcal{N}(0, 1)$ to find an optimal $z^*$ and recorded $G(z^*)$.
-We ran $10\,000$ optimization steps with a learning rate of 0.1 and the Adam optimizer \cite{kingma2014adam}, which we found performed best among several optimization strategies.
-The vanilla stochastic gradient descent (SGD) did not work at all.
-Since the optimization often got stuck in local minima depending on the initialization of the latent space, we recorded only the best out of three random restarts.
+We ran $10\,000$ optimization steps with a learning rate of $0.1$ and the Adam optimizer \cite{kingma2014adam}, which we found performed best.
+Since the optimization often got stuck in local minima depending on the initialization of the latent space, we recorded only the best out of $3$ random restarts.